About the Register

 Are you already registered?
 Do you need to update your details?
 Log in to your account below.

-Changes to the Code and the Register apply from 1 August 2011:
+Changes to the Code and Register apply from 20 September 2013:

 Currently registered lobbyists have been contacted directly with details of the changes.
-For more information see the FAQ.
+For more information see the FAQ page.

 Any lobbyist who acts on behalf of third-party clients for the purposes of lobbying Government representatives must be registered on the Register of Lobbyists and must comply with the requirements of the Lobbying Code of Conduct.